englercj/playground/README.md

 To run the application locally open two terminals, one to the [client folder][cf] and one to the [server folder][sf].

 In each of them run `npm install` to install their individual dependencies.
 Then run `npm run dev` for each to start locally.
+Finally, visit http://localhost:8080.
 Details can be found in the respective READMEs.

 [cf]: client/
 [sf]: server/